abyssusj/pygame-byteinvaders/README.md

 --------------
 **Status:** incomplete
 **Todo:** just about everything
+- add a splash screen with a game title and stuff
+- add sound file /sounds/dialupmodem.ogg to splash screen
 - divide the game flow into stages
 - apply different music to each game stage
 - add sound effects